 - Adopt a baby vs. an older child?

 2. Research the Costs

 Once you decide the type of adoption you wish to pursue, it is important to obtain a solid understanding of the costs involved in the process.
-The cost of adoption varies depending on the type of adoption you choose, the adoption professional you choose, the state you live in, the state the Birth Mother lives in, and what the Birth Mother's pregnancy-related expenses might be.
-Standard fees typically include (but are not limited to): your adoption professional's fees, marketing costs associated in achieving your highest chance possible in reaching potential Birth Mothers, Birth Mother pregnancy-related expenses, homestudy costs, travel and legal expenses.
+Standard fees typically include, but are not limited to: your adoption professional's fees, marketing costs associated in achieving your highest chance possible in reaching potential Birth Mothers, Birth Mother pregnancy-related expenses, home study costs, travel and legal expenses.

 Adoption Network Law Center works very closely with Adopting Parents to help you adopt within your budget and achieve your goal in building or expanding your family through adoption.

 While researching various adoption professionals, it is important for you to understand that not all entities provide the same services in the same manner.
 Some handle the entire adoption process, helping you through every step, while others may only handle certain parts of it.
 It is crucial that you ask each adoption professional you are vetting to give you an accurate layout of ALL the costs you will incur while working with them, whether those costs are a part of their services or not.
 In other words, just because Adoption Professional #1's fees are quoted at $20,000 and Adoption Professional #2's fees are quoted at $30,000, does not necessarily mean Adoption Professional #1 would be the least expensive option in the end, as there may be other costs not covered by #1's services.